-This is a sloping southwest facing area (80m x 40m) site redeveloped from a bracken-covered slope in 2006/7 and separated from the main gardens by a bridleway.
-The area is cultivated organically and dedicated to providing produce for the house, including vegetables, cut flowers, fruit and honey, and to composting as much site waste as possible.
+This is a south-west facing area of around 20m x 40m, redeveloped from a bracken-covered slope in 2006-7 and separated from the main gardens and buildings by a public bridleway.
+The area is cultivated organically and dedicated to providing produce for the house, including vegetables and cut flowers, and to composting as much site waste as possible.

 The entire perimeter of this area was planted in 2006/7 with mixed hedging of mainly native species with a focus on fruit, nuts and hips, mingled with old and species roses.